bdavidxyz/protheme2/_posts/2018-11-01-my-beloved-low-tech-stack.md

 ## Redux

 This is the only exception of this list.
 Redux is a quite recent technology, mostly used in combination with React.
 This is a mistake.
 Use it in conjunction with jQuery, and you'll save quite a few days per month.

 I have worked with React, Ember, Angular, Backbone, Vue.
 VueJS is probably the most awesome of them, but after a decent try, I dropped it from the main part of the project.
 Why would I ?

+## Sublime Text

+Just a text editor.
+This one is less controversial, there are a lot of developers are using Sublime as IDE.
+IMHO, the IDE is not that much important, as long as you can do everything without using the mouse.